WELCOME to City of Cardiff Swimming Club.

 Swim Wales is at the forefront of child protection policies.
 Our Club fully supports the principal of all adults (i.e., coaches, officials and volunteers) being CRB (Criminal Record Bureau) checked prior to them working with any of our under 18 members.

-The City of Cardiff Swimming Club’s Child Protection Officers are Bev Knuckley and Claire Hancock.
+The City of Cardiff Swimming Club’s Child Protection Officer is Bev Knuckley.

 Other advisory groups and appropriate contacts: